On performance at work

 Procedural knowledge (also known as knowing-how, and sometimes referred to as practical knowledge, imperative knowledge, or performative knowledge)[1] is the knowledge exercised in the performance of some task.
 Unlike descriptive knowledge (also known as "declarative knowledge" or "propositional knowledge" or "knowing-that"), which involves knowledge of specific facts or propositions (e.g. "I know that snow is white"), procedural knowledge involves one's ability to do something (e.g. "I know how to change a flat tire").
 A person doesn't need to be able to verbally articulate their procedural knowledge in order for it to count as knowledge, since procedural knowledge requires only knowing how to correctly perform an action or exercise a skill.

 Motivation, to end our triad, means to want to do something.
-We can further break down motivation into three components.
-One is the choice to do something.
+Campbell further breaks down motivation into three components.
+The first is the choice to do something.
 I either want to do it or not.
 It's binary.
-Another is the level of effort I want to expend in doing it (if the choice was “yes”.)
+The second is the level of effort I want to expend in doing it (if the choice was “yes”, do I wan't to go all in?)
 The final one is the duration of the effort I want to expend: for how long I'm willing to sustain the level of effort chosen.
-Another way to put it is direction, amplitude, and duration (Campbell 1993).

 Measuring performance

-HR professionals usually think these are actually two different aspects or dimensions of performance.
+As an aside, HR professionals usually think these are actually two different aspects or dimensions of performance.
 Results are “what” someone does.
 Behaviors are “how” someone does the “what.”
-But understanding what performance really is allowed me to have a better perspective on this [2].
+But understanding what performance really is shows how wrong this line of thought is, and allows for a much better perspective on this.
+I'll explain: behaviors and results are not “what” and “how,” or different aspects/ dimensions of performance, but actually different ways to measure of the same thing.

-But pairing both doesn't mean looking at the “what” and the “how.”
+Pairing both doesn't mean looking at the “what” and the “how.”
 It means looking at performance with two different tools that aim to measure the same thing.
 In the sales example, that even makes sense: since both tools are flawed, how about pairing them and getting the average?

 Improving performance: working “harder” or “smarter”